Documentation forSolarWinds Observability

 maxBackup

 The maximum number of backup files.
-If this limit is reached, the oldest backup file will be discarded next time.
+If this limit is reached, the oldest backup file is discarded next time.
 This is an optional key with a default of 5.

 History